tchasinga/tchasinga/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**

-- 🌱 I’m currently learning Web Development and other programming languages.
+- 🌱 I’m currently learning Web Development at **Microverse**
 - 👀 I’m interested in Learning new things in the Tech-world.
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 You can reach me using this address g-amil **tchasingajacques@gmail.com**
+- 💬 &nbsp;Full address: Rwanda / City : Kigali / Av : Gisozi
+- 📄 &nbsp;Please have a look at my [Résumé](https://tchasinga.github.io/Setup-first-mobile/) for more details about me.
+I'm open to feedback and suggestions!

 <br>